benwiley4000/car-configurator/README.md

 ## app changes
 - Add tooltips to UI (in form of title="")
 - We might be able to make the loading time feel faster by either giving more information, or trying to find some optimizations, or both.
-- Implement session auto-refresh (if necessary, use console logs in SDK to check), and add UI for reconnecting after session is closed.
+- Implement session timeout warning, and add UI for reconnecting after session is closed.
 - Randomize initial viewing angle to increase the chance that you can see others in the scene.
 - Edit UI for nav arrows
 - Add some UI to show others in the scene.
 Maybe we can publish the client list as an embeddable react component.